decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 // @public (undocumented)
 export type ByteBuffer = ReturnType<typeof createByteBuffer>;

+// Warning: (ae-forgotten-export) The symbol "PBCameraMode" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export const CameraMode: ComponentDefinition<ISchema<PBCameraMode>>;

 // Warning: (ae-forgotten-export) The symbol "PBCameraModeArea" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)